friendly-bits/geoip-shell/README.md

 <details><summary>Read more:</summary>

-- With nftables, optimizes geoip blocking for low memory consumption or for performance, depending on user preference.
+- With nftables, optimizes geoip blocking for low memory consumption or for performance, depending on the RAM capacity of the machine and on user preference.
 With iptables, automatic optimization is implemented.
 - Ip list parsing and validation are implemented through efficient regex processing which is very quick even on slow embedded CPU's.
 - Implements smart update of ip lists via data timestamp checks, which avoids unnecessary downloads and reconfiguration of the firewall.
 - Uses the "prerouting" hook in kernel's netfilter component which shortens the path unwanted packets travel in the system and may reduce the CPU load if any additional firewall rules process incoming traffic down the line.